aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <div class="english">
 <sup>37-39</sup>&nbsp;Who’s will can be fulfilled&#x2197;,
 if God did not ordain it?
-From the mouth of the Most High do not good and evil come?
+From the mouth of the Most High&#x2191;
+do not good and evil come?
 Of what should a living man complain&#x2198;?
 Only for his own sins!